wp-plugins/multi-page-toolkit/readme.txt

 Quick jump options include dropdown menu or a list menu using page numbers or page titles.

 New option to display all pages on a single page (ALL page link).
+New option to have a custom seperator between pages on the single page view, great for adding advertising code or just to make it look pretty.

 * TA_display_pages